Hello and welcome to The Rocky Safari! I’m Rocky Trifari and solo travel is my passion. I’ll help you design a travel-friendly lifestyle. 🦜

 People are sometimes surprised to learn that I identify as an introvert because I also happen to be very outgoing.
-(A distinction I discuss a lot about on my blog.)
+(A distinction I discuss in great detail on my blog.)
 As a matter of fact, I love meeting new people and discovering new things.
 I’m definitely not shy.
 I frequently speak to large audiences for work and I readily introduce myself to strangers.
 I guess it’s because I love to learn and I’m curious about seemingly everything.

 Aside from that, I am also a huge fan of foreign languages (as you may have guessed from the intro, namely Chinese!)
 Then in 2019, I moved to Spain where I studied Spanish.
 You could say I’m somewhat of a “polyglot-in-training.”

 A few things that are interesting about me: I volunteered as a tour guide at a Chinese Summer Camp for over two years and led approximately 200 Chinese students to famous landmarks all along the US East Coast.
-At the age of 15, this was one of my earliest experiences of leaving home to tour and travel.
+At the age of 15, this was one of my earliest experiences leaving home to travel independently.

 Some of my other interests include birdwatching, drinking different types of tea, and of course, traveling!
 So you’ll probably read a bit about all of those things on my blog.

-While living in Spain for a year, my fascination grew and I was oftentimes called “Señor Pajarero” [meaning Mr. Birdkeeper] because the locals would see birds constantly flying and landing on me.
-(I’m neither joking, nor exaggerating.)
+While living in Spain for a year, my fascination grew and I was oftentimes called “Señor Pajarero” [meaning Mr. Birdkeeper] because the locals would see wild birds constantly flying and landing on me.

 Anyway, I am definitely getting a pet bird in the future!
 (Still in the process of deciding which kind.
 I’m thinking maybe a Cape Parrot!)

-In 2018, I set off on a trip to travel the world with nothing but my backpack and a one-way ticket to Athens, Greece.
+In 2018, I set off on a trip to travel the world with nothing but my backpack and a one-way ticket to Athens, Greece to start.

 Using money earned from this blog and other digital nomad gigs, I was able to pay for my entire trip in cash without creating a cent of debt afterward.
-On my blog, I teach others how to make it possible.
+On my blog, I teach others how to make this possible by making money online.

 Please remember to follow my blog and connect with me on social media so we can stay in touch.
 Especially if you would like to know how all of this unfolds!

-I know my trip overseas is going to be the craziest adventure imaginable.
-You can read more about about my plans for the future: here.
+I know my trip overseas has been (and will continue to be) the craziest lifelong adventure imaginable.
+You can read more about my backpacking plans here.